develost/dlMetro/README.md

-# dlMetro
-Simple and responsive metro ui with no dependencies.
-Build in pure javascript ad plain css.

-## Dress a Website with Windows 8 Metro ui
+# dlMetro: dress a Website with Windows 8 Metro ui
-TODO

 ## Getting started

 0. Download at least dlMetro.js and dlMetro.css from the repository

 1. Start from an empty html file like this
 ```html